mrf0rtuna4/bbs-mod/ROADMAP.md

 Bugs:

 - [x] Reset camera when switching to another dimension
-- [ ] Save films somehwere when the server doesn't have BBS mod
+- [ ] Save films somewhere when the server doesn't have BBS mod

 Useful user suggestions: